osalvador/ReplicaDB/docs/src/content/docs/architecture/scaling-and-fairness.md

 and contention backoff.
 This is approximate fairness, not round-robin fairness.
 Duplicate signals can coalesce and a full directed queue can drop a wake-up because polling remains the correctness path.

+A `DIRECTED` item attempts the signalled run.
+If it misses, one `FALLBACK` attempt looks for other eligible work before normal `GENERIC` polling refills free slots.
+The defaults add up to 100 ms of jitter, a 250 ms generic cooldown, and adaptive contention backoff from 25 ms to 2 s with a 30 s decay half-life.
+These delays schedule claim attempts; they do not hold a worker permit while waiting.